 Time does fly, or at least it seems to.
 Here I am 55 years old - could have

-retired May 19th of this year - and I'm still working.
+retired earlier this year - and I'm still working.
 Even after two years of

 research I'm just getting things wrapped up so that I can leave knowing I'll